 EDUC 5431 – Characteristics of Special Needs Students

-Survey of characteristics of learners with physical, mental, emotional or learning disabilities.
+Survey of characteristics of learners with physical, mental, emotional, or learning disabilities.
 Implications for the school situation; observation in special education classes for five clinical observation hours.
-Not required for students who begin the program in the fall of 2013 or later.

 EDUC 5436 – Psychological and Educational Assessment for Special Populations